ssi-dk/pmlst/README.md

 ## Content of the repository
 1. pmlst.py     - the program
-2. test     	- test folder
-3. README.md
+2. README.md
-4. Dockerfile   - dockerfile for building the pmlst docker container
+3. Dockerfile   - dockerfile for building the pmlst docker container

 ## Installation